BenHowey/azurebot/README.md

 The database is accessed through the connectors classes.
 It is currently set to use the open data database, however there is a Databricks config to connect to incident data.
 To run using the databricks option you need to change the connector class import in `ai_chatgtp.py`.
 At the moment it is set up with minimal manual SQL cleaning, however if you find it is needed, you can add clensing commands in the `clean_sql` method of the `AIBotDialog` class.

-# This example is hosted on my-july-bot on azureStep by step how to do it
+# This example is hosted  on the gitbot-webapp on my personal Azure account Step by step how to do it
 1. Create azure resource group
 2. Within the resource group create an azure bot - create a new ASP (Azure service provision) as part of the set up within the resource group
 3. In the bot configuration AppID Manage password - delete the password and generate a new one